 Conduct back translation

 Back translation is a useful tool for assessing translation quality and can provide valuable insight into how well the translated items were understood and translated.
-Once the translated documents are final, the Translation Manager will meet with a senior survey research specialist either in person or via teleconference(s).
-The Translation Manager will orally back-translate the translation of the questionnaire and Interviewer’s Manual (if translated).
-During the meeting, the senior survey research specialist and the Translation Manager will discuss any issues and decide on the correct translation for the local language.
+Once the translated documents are final, the Translation Manager will meet with the Senior Researcher either in person or via teleconference.
+The Translation Manager will orally back-translate the translations of the questionnaire.
+During the meeting, the Senior Researcher and the Translation Manager will discuss any issues and decide on the correct translation for the local language.

 Correct translation based on questionnaire pretest

 Interviewers in the specified country will conduct a pretest of the survey questionnaire, as described in a separate questionnaire pretest protocol.
-The questionnaire will be pretested with respondents who are representative of those likely to be encountered in the field (i.e., rural residents with agricultural livelihoods whose native language is the same as that of the questionnaire being administered.
-Female respondents should be between the ages of 18 and 49 years; male respondents should be above age 18).
+The questionnaire will be pretested with respondents who have similar characteristics to those likely to be encountered in the field (i.e., rural residents with agricultural livelihoods whose native language is the same as that of the questionnaire being administered).
+Female respondents should be between 18 and 49 years of age; male respondents should be 18 years of age or older).
 The questionnaire pretest is an opportunity for the interviewers to determine whether the survey is fit for use as translated.

-The Translation Manager and senior survey research specialist will meet (in person or via teleconference) to discuss the need for revisions to the translations that emerged from the questionnaire pre-test findings.
+The Translation Manager and the Senior Researcher will meet (in person or via teleconference) to discuss the need for revisions to the translations that emerged from the questionnaire pretest findings.
 The Translation Manager will make the corrections, while maintaining rigorous document version control.

 Programming the translated survey to tablets

-In most cases, the questionnaires will be administered to respondents using tablet computers.
-When the questionnaire is finalized, it will be programmed for data entry on the tablet.
-The tablets will include data entry screens in each local language.
-The Translation Manager, using the finalized translated survey and working with the programmers, will support the process of transferring the translated version of the questionnaire to the tablet.
+In most cases, the questionnaires will be administered to respondents using tablets.
+When the questionnaire is finalized, it will be programmed for data collection on the tablet.
+The data collection program will include data entry screens in each local language.
+The Translation Manager, using the finalized translated questionnaire and working with the programmers, will support the process of transferring the translated version of the questionnaire to the tablet.
 The translated version of the questionnaire on the tablet will be tested during the interviewer training and pilot.

-Changes to the surveys will likely be necessary based on the interviewer training and pilot.
-A senior survey manager should collect all recommended changes from interviewers and supervisors based on their experiences during the training and pilot, and communicate them changes to the Translation Manager.
-The Translation Manager will make any necessary revisions to the translated version of the questionnaire in track changes, and ensure that the changes are communicated via email to all senior survey staff.
+Changes to the survey, including survey instruments, will likely be necessary based on the interviewer training and pilot.
+The Senior Researcher should collect all recommended changes from Interviewers and Supervisors based on their experiences during the training and pilot, and communicate the changes to the Translation Manager.
+The Translation Manager will make any necessary revisions to the translated version of the questionnaire, which is in Microsoft Excel.
+The Translation Manager will track all revisions made (e.g., by highlighting the Excel cell, using a different color font, or adding a comment) and ensure that the changes are communicated via email to all senior survey staff.
+The CSPro Programmer will ensure that the data collection program is updated to reflect any changes made to the questionnaire.

 References